1.1 What is ReportLab?

 The group mailing list is at http://two.pairlist.net/mailman/listinfo/reportlab-users.

 The best place to start is by looking at the output of the test scripts, testpdfgen.pdf and testplatypus.pdf, which are also available on this site.
-These are 'mini-tutorials' as well as tests, and the source code makes it clear how to create any effects you want.
+These work as 'mini-tutorials' as well as tests, and by looking at the source code you can quickly learn how to create any effects you need

 At the moment, the only way to work with ReportLab toolkit using Java is to use Java implementation of python called Jython (www.jython.org).
 Currently we are in the testing phase and it seems that most of ReportLab toolkit features do work under Jython.
 However, things that need OS specific features, like os.chdir() will not work, because they're not supported by Java.
 This is especially true for the set of test suites.